{{desc}}

 Primary and Secondary Source Management

-Despite all sorts of professional involvement in data mining and knowledge development/management/exploitation, it hasn't translated well to how I manage my personal files at home.
-I've been collecting primary and secondary research materials for years, but somehow never really used any form of software or tool to manage it all.
-File folders and file naming conventions, … Continue reading Primary and Secondary Source Management
+Despite all sorts of professional involvement in data mining and knowledge development/management/exploitation, it hasn’t translated well to how I manage my personal files at home.
+I’ve been collecting primary and secondary research materials for years, but somehow never really used any form of software or tool to manage it all.
+File folders and file naming conventions, that’s about it.
+Now that my library of PDFs, Word docs, saved emails and the like has grown to silly proportions, and now that I’ve got the time to focus on my PhD and book projects, the old ways have got to go.

 Streamlining